wichmann-lab/teamproject-photography/README.md

 + Use the HELP-Button so see a list of all available settings.
 <img src="README-files/helpwindow.png" width="200" height="290">

+CAUTION: If you add a setting and delete it afterwards in the configuration file you have to RELOAD the Plug-in (File -> Plug-in Manager -> RELOAD-Button -> Done) Now you can execute the Plug-in again.

 + You can reset the values of every setting to 0 by using the RESET-Button.
 ![reset](README-files/reset.gif)

-+ After adding the preferred settings and values correctly you can start the editing and exporting progress by using the SAVE AND EDIT-Button.
++ After adding the preferred settings and values correctly start the editing and exporting progress by using the SAVE AND EDIT-Button.
 A progress bar will appear in the upper left corner.
 A window will pop up after successfully editing and exporting every photograph.
 A folder named `Exported Photos` will be created in `lightroom_plugin.lrdevplugin`and there will be all edited photographs.
 ![export](README-files/export.gif)
 + You have two options to cancel the progress:
 1. By using the CANCEL PROGRESS AND EXIT-Button.
 The progress will immediately stop and the Plug-in will be closed.